FRC3636/docs/src/wpilib/robot-states.md

 - **Emergency Stopped (E-Stopped)**:
   This is a special state which is identical to the disabled state, except that the bot cannot be re-enabled after it has been emergency stopped.
+  This state is triggered by pressing the spacebar in FRC Driver Station.

 Here's a table comparing each state: